drew2a/git-insights/README.md

 # git-insights
 A collection of scripts for analyzing and visualizing Git repositories.
 Explore commit history, contributor activity, code changes, and more with easy-to-use tools designed to help you gain insights into your codebase.

+The original work for this script was done here: [GitHub Issue Comment](https://github.com/drew2a/ivory-tower/issues/1#issuecomment-1884614714).

 ## Configurable Parameters for `plot_number_of_contributors.py`

 The script `plot_number_of_contributors.py` accepts the following configurable parameters: